actualbudget/docs/docs/advanced/bank-sync/simplefin.md

 ### Link Accounts with SimpleFIN

-1. Add the link to your accounts in actual (Existing or New)
+1. Add the link to your accounts in actual (Existing or New).

    - **_For an existing account, click on that account, select the ... (kebab menu) in the top right, and choose Link Account_**